odpi/egeria-docs/site/docs/practices/roles/overview.md

     #### Architect Specialities

-    As organizations and the number of IT systems grows, specialisms in architecture emerge.
+    As organizations and the number of IT systems grow, specializations in architecture emerge.
 For example,

-    * *Enterprise Architect* - There are architects that take an enterprise view - looking at how the systems and organization around then are supporting the organization's need.
+    * *Enterprise Architect* - There are architects that take an enterprise view - looking at how the systems and organization around then are supporting the organization's needs.
     These are called enterprise architects.

     * *Information Architect* -  There are architects that focus on the structure and flow of information around the organization.
 They are called information architects.